rtulke/gsNginx/README.md

 This means that the website (the PHP files) was coded with Zend 5.5 and it is expected to use Zend 5.5.
 But instead version 7 (ZendLoader 7) was installed.
 The installation of an older version is a remedy.

+### after upgrading php-fpm

+Sometimes, after upgrading php and also php-fpm i had some issues with gsales (site is down), then i run step 2 and 3 again and that works for me.